T-E-Williams/Substitution-Cipher-Solver/README.md

 # Substitution-Cipher-Solver
-A program to use frequency analysis to decrypt a substitution cipher
+A program to utilise frequency analysis to decrypt a substitution cipher